dunfred/GTTI-Tracker/README.md

 # Gemini Time to Trigger ICE Tracker Extension

-This Google Chrome extension tracks the time it takes trigger ICE when a prompt is submitted.
+This Google Chrome extension tracks the time it takes to trigger ICE when a prompt is submitted.
 It measures the duration from when a user submits a prompt until the text `"Analyzing..."` or any other specified text appears in a response container.

 ## Features